Active and Current MFA Students

 Why do we register our graduate classes in this way?

 The permission numbers allow us to register English degree-seeking graduate students before all others (students in other graduate degree programs, non-degree students, and undergraduates).
 Without this system, our degree-seeking students might be prevented from taking the courses they need by students who do not need our courses for their Master’s degrees.
 As a result, however, our students need to register quickly.
 Generally speaking, students who make their requests at the time that registration opens do not have difficulty getting into classes.
 Those who miss the opening sometimes do.
 If a class a student wants to take is full, the student will be placed on the wait list.
-The Graduate Admissions Specialist will contact the student if and when a space opens up.
+The English Graduate Program Office will contact the student if and when a space opens up.
 At that point, the student will have a limited amount of time to register: how limited depends upon how quickly classes are scheduled to begin.
 Students on wait lists will need to monitor their Knights email accounts carefully.

 Non-Degree Seeking, Non-Program, Post-Graduate, and Undergraduate Students